-If you choose a Cape Cod vacation rental in Hyannis Port, you'll also be in good company: the small town is home to the famed Kennedy Compound, where the family has held summer gatherings since the 1920s.
+If you choose one of our Cape Cod vacation rentals in Hyannis Port, you'll also be in good company: the small town is home to the famed Kennedy Compound, where the family has held summer gatherings since the 1920s.

 The Lower Cape

 The Lower Cape is home to Brewster, Harwich, and Chatham.
 Originally a seafaring mecca during whaling's glory days, Brewster still has hints of its past life.
 Retaining its historic flavor, Brewster offers visitors the Cape Cod Museum of Natural History, as well as the gorgeous and secluded Nickerson State Park.

 Home to lavender fields and cranberry bogs, Harwich offers an idyllic pace on Nantucket Sound.
 Chatham is a charming little town with lighthouses, windmills, and the Monomoy National Wildlife Refuge, home to hundreds of migratory birds.

 The Outer Cape